tscanlin/tocbot/README.md

 // Only takes affect when `tocSelector` is scrolling,
 // keep the toc scroll position in sync with the content.
 disableTocScrollSync: false,
+// If this is null then just use `tocElement` or `tocSelector` instead
+// assuming `disableTocScrollSync` is set to false.
+This allows for
+// scrolling an outer element (like a nav panel w/ search) containing the toc.
+// Please pass an element, not a selector here.
+tocScrollingWrapper: null,
 // Offset for the toc scroll (top) position when scrolling the page.
 // Only effective if `disableTocScrollSync` is false.
 tocScrollOffset: 0,